HumaIlyas/mildew-detection-in-cherry-leaves/README.md

 - The model success metrics are:
   - Accuracy of 97% on the train set as well as on the test set.
 - The model output is defined as a flag, indicating if the leaf is infected with powdery mildew or not and the associated probability of being infected or not.
 The Farmy foods staff will do the inspection of the leaf as usual and upload the picture to the App.
 The prediction is made on the fly (not in batches).
 - **Heuristics:** Currently, the process is to manually verify if a given cherry tree contains powdery mildew or not.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
-Although the staff require some training to detect the occurrance of disease in detail, the image analysis, sample collection and processing will be faster and could be performed by staff with less expertise.
+Although the staff require some training to detect the occurrance of disease in detail, the image analysis, sample collection, and processing will be faster and could be performed by staff with less expertise.
 - The training data to fit the model come from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-This dataset contains about 4+ thousand images.
+This dataset contains about +4 thousand images.
   - Train data - target: infected or not; features: all images.

 ---

 ## Dashboard Design

-**Streamlit App User Interface**
+## Streamlit App User Interface

 The dashboard is consisted of five pages provided below.

 ### Project Summary

-**Project summary**
 This page will provide general information about the project, dataset used for data visualization and prediction, link for the additional information, and business requirements.

 - **General Information**
-  - Powdery Mildew is a fungal disease infecting herbaceous and woody plants, and can result in a low fruit yield in the case of Cherry Trees.
+  - [Powdery mildew](https://en.wikipedia.org/wiki/Powdery_mildew) is a fungal disease that affects a wide range of plants, and can result in a low fruit yield in the case of Cherry Trees.
+This disease is caused by many different species of ascomycete fungi in the order Erysiphales.
+Powdery mildew is one of the easier plant diseases to identify, as its symptoms are quite distinctive.
+Infected plants display white powdery spots on the leaves and stems.
   - Currently, the process is to manually verify if a given cherry tree contains powdery mildew or not.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or contains powdery mildew.
-  - According to the Conneticut Portal, powdery mildews are easily recognized by the white, powdery growth of the fungus on infected portions of the plant host.
-The powdery appearance results from the superficial growth of the fungus as thread-like strands (hyphae) over the plant surface and the production of chains of spores (conidia).
-Colonies vary in appearance from fluffy and white to sparse and gray.
 - **Project Dataset**
   - The available dataset contains +4 thousand images of cherry leaves taken from the client's crop fields:
   - 2104 images of cherry leaves which are healthy
   - 2104 images of cherry leaves containing powdery mildew
-  - For additional information about the data, please visit [Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)
+  - For additional information about the dataset, please visit [Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)
 - **Link to additional information**
   - Link will be provided for the additional information about the project.
 - **Business requirements**